Gujarat Titans

-Gujarat Titans is a franchise cricket team based in Ahmedabad, Gujarat, India.
-The Titans compete in the Indian Premier League (IPL).
-Founded in 2021, Gujarat Titans' home ground is Narendra Modi Stadium in Motera.
-The franchise is owned by CVC Capital Partners.
-The team is captained by Hardik Pandya and coached by Ashish Nehra.
-The Gujarat Titans are the current IPL champions, having won their maiden title in the 2022 season.
+The Gujarat Titans, also known as GT, are a professional Twenty20 cricket team based in Ahmedabad, Gujarat, that competes in the Indian Premier League (IPL).
+The home ground of the team is Narendra Modi Stadium in Ahmedabad.
+The franchise is owned by Torrent Group and CVC Capital Partners.
+The team is captained by Shubman Gill and coached by Ashish Nehra.
+They won their maiden title in their debut season in 2022 under captain Hardik Pandya and secured the runners-up position the following season, in 2023.